-During the DCM course, students read our main textbook Design and Construction Management by Graham Winch, and many supporting papers.
-Not everyone favors the textbook but I think it makes sense and it provides students with an overview of what construction management is all about.
-What is lacking in the textbook and the papers is a clear overview of the timeline and possible phases of the design and construction process.
-Most papers describe parts of the timeline, issues related to it like decision-making or stage gates, or discuss related issues for instance the iron triangle: time, money, and quality.
+During the DCM course, students read our main textbook Design and Construction Management by Graham Winch, and about 100 supporting papers.
+Not everyone favors the textbook but I think it makes sense and it provides students insight into what construction management is all about.
+What is lacking in the textbook and the papers is a clear overview of the timeline and possible phases of the preparation, the design, and the construction process.
+Most papers describe parts of the timeline, and issues related to it like moments of decision-making or stage gates, or discuss related issues for instance the iron triangle: time, money, and quality.
 The textbook explains ways to create a schedule, and theories behind it like the critical path, buffer, slack, and space and chain management.
 In addition, it addresses issues that influence the schedule like the planning fallacy and optimism bias.
 The focus of the chapter is on construction planning and not so much on project preparation, design planning, or after-delivery issues.
 Only if you read between the lines and after reading the whole book perhaps students get an overview.

 To get an overview of the timeline and related issues the theme of the second week of our course is “The Whole Picture”.
-To do so we draw a line of five to six meters on the wall and create a project timeline in a brainstorming kind of session with students using the literature and the stuff between the lines.
-To support the discussion I made this post.
+To do so we draw a line of five to six meters on the wall and create a project timeline in a brainstorming session with students using the literature and the stuff between the lines.

 In this post, I will look at different schemes used in literature and practice.
-I explain the influence of the way a project is organized and the influence of procurement and the permit procedure.
-How control works, the role and influence of the client, and how the timeline could relate to sustainable goals and I will discuss context, in the sense that you are never alone with your task.
+I explain the way a project is organized, the influence of procurement, and the permit procedure.
+How control works, the role and influence of the client.
+How the timeline could relate to sustainable goals and I will discuss context, in the sense that you are never alone in a project or disconnected from society.

 What is the timeline of a construction project?
 The answer is not that simple.
-If I look at literature, I notice that there are different schemes.
-In practice, almost every project has its timeline and surely timespans
+If I look at the literature, I notice that there are different schemes.
+In practice, almost every project has its unique timeline and surely unique timespans

 The schemes are partly similar but also different.
 We recognize initiative, project definition, design stages, preparation for construction, and execution.
 The NEN scheme adds extra steps, has thirteen stages, and considers a more extended period.
 We see delivery, refit, operation, and even demolition as project phases.
 The BNA’s scheme seems more related to the work of architects, perhaps the reason why demolition is not in.
 BNA takes several procurement moments into account.
 The NEN only mentions one procurement stage.
 BNA also shows the process of permit application as a stage or as part of the timeline, which the NEN lacks.
 The schemes also use different words for the same thing words like “technical design” and “building specifications”.